Learning to Overcome the Evil Aimed at You

-So Potiphar is a very smart guy, he eventually turns over everything to Joseph, gives him his black American Express card, turns over his CPA to Joseph, and all employees and basically says, “Joseph, you run my world,” and the text says that he didn’t worry about anything.
+So Potiphar is a very smart guy, he eventually turns over everything to him, and basically says, “Joseph, you run my world,” and the text says that he didn’t worry about anything.

-And so Joseph, even though he’s a slave, God’s hand is on his life, things are going pretty well, and then Potiphar’s wife … apparently Joseph was sort of the Brad Pitt of his day, a good looking young guy.
-And things are going well for a couple of years.
-And Potiphar’s wife gets the hots for Joseph.
+And so Joseph, even though he’s a slave, God’s hand is on his life, things are going pretty well, and then his wife… Potiphar’s wife gets the hots for Joseph.
 This was all in the original text.